BrockDSL/Change_Detection_Analysis_Remote_Sensing/README.md

 **Performing Change Detection Statistic**

-Repeat Niagara's Change Detection Statistics procedures for that of St. Catharines.
+Follow Niagara's Change Detection Statistics procedures  in order to generate a change detection result for St. Catharines.

 Select **1987 St. Catharines** as the **Initial State** image and click **Ok**.